 Mysteries of Marine Snow

 Biological material grows at the sea surface.
-Sinking into deeper water layers, marine snow provides nourishment to all life.
-My research is all about where the snow goes and why.
+Sinking into the ocean's depths as marine snow, it becomes a source of nourishment for life in the dark.
+My research is all about the unique role and properties of marine snow.

 Clarissa Karthäuser